tylercamp/palcalc/README.md

 Pal Calc currently has some outstanding pieces that need more information to resolve.
 Some of these need some level of reverse engineering, but some can be figured out through experimentation and statistics.
 An [issue](https://github.com/tylercamp/palcalc/issues) has been created for each item, where more information can be found.

 1. Is there a formula for how long breeding takes?
 Or is it a constant five minutes?
 [Issue](https://github.com/tylercamp/palcalc/issues/2)
-2. What's the probability of wild pals having exactly N traits?
+2. What's the probability of wild pals having exactly N passives?
 [Issue](https://github.com/tylercamp/palcalc/issues/4)
-3. Has the trait inheritance calculation changed since /u/mgxts reverse engineered it?
+3. Has the passive skill inheritance calculation changed since /u/mgxts reverse engineered it?
 Was their reverse engineering accurate?
 [Issue](https://github.com/tylercamp/palcalc/issues/7)
-4. Assuming the trait inheritance calculation is correct, is Pal Calc's implementation of those probabilities correct?
+4. Assuming the passive skill inheritance calculation is correct, is Pal Calc's implementation of those probabilities correct?
 [Issue](https://github.com/tylercamp/palcalc/issues/8)
 5. How can we derive the map coordinates for a base from its world coordinates?
 [Issue](https://github.com/tylercamp/palcalc/issues/9)
 6. What's a good way to estimate time needed to capture a wild pal of a certain type? e.g. Chikipi would be much faster to find + catch than Paladius.
 [Issue](https://github.com/tylercamp/palcalc/issues/10)